 Fapy Lafertin. is a real improvisor, not just featuring a tremendous technique but also showing a deep appreciation of the melodic content of the music and telling a real story while playing.
 Besides the big stages he also performs during festivals and smaller scale activities, giving many people a chance to hear his magnificent music in more intimate settings.

-RECORDINGS OF FAPY LAFERTIN
+RECORDINGS FEATURING FAPY LAFERTIN

 BOB WILBUR USA